Chykalophia/ClickUp-MCP-Server---Enhanced/examples/README.md

-# ClickUp MCP Server Examples
+# ClickUp MCP Server - Enhanced Examples

-This directory contains examples demonstrating how to use the ClickUp MCP Server in different scenarios.
+This directory contains examples demonstrating how to use the ClickUp MCP Server - Enhanced in different scenarios.

 ## Basic Usage Example

 The `basic-usage.js` file demonstrates how to:

-1. Connect to the ClickUp MCP Server
+1. Connect to the ClickUp MCP Server - Enhanced
 2. List available tools
 3. Retrieve workspaces
 4. Retrieve spaces